je-santos/MPLBM-UT/examples/1_two_phase_template_explanation/readme.md

 **rho_vtk:** This input asks if 3D geometry files (.vtk) for both fluids 1 and 2 are to be saved: True, or only for for Fluid 1: False.

 **it_vtk:** This input takes the  number of iterations after which the 3D geometry files (.vtk) showing the density and current fluid configuration are to be saved.
+If this number is greater than 100000 no vtk files will be output (which keeps the output lighter and the run faster).

 **print_geom:** This input asks if a 3D geometry file (.vtk) is to be saved at the beginning of the simulation.